-- When displaying symbols, position the mouse pointer over a symbol on the symbol display screen and click the select mouse button. - When displaying symbols, position the mouse pointer over the symbol, press and hold the select mouse button, and choose Display Local Symbols from the popup menu. - Position the mouse cursor in the entry buffer and enter the module whose local symbols are to be displayed; then, choose Display→Local Symbols (). - Using the command line, enter the display local_symbols_in <module> command.
+- When displaying symbols, position the mouse pointer over a symbol on the symbol display screen and click the select mouse button. - When displaying symbols, position the mouse pointer over the symbol, press and hold the select mouse button, and choose Display Local Symbols from the pop-up menu. - Position the mouse cursor in the entry buffer and enter the module whose local symbols are to be displayed; then, choose Display→Local Symbols ().

+display local_symbols_in <module>